Quantifying & Modeling Multimodal Interactions: An Information Decomposition Framework: Background and Related Work

-\textbf{Model-based methods}: Prior research has formalized definitions of non-additive interactions~\citep{friedman2008predictive} to quantify their presence~\citep{sorokina2008detecting,tsang2018detecting,tsang2019feature}, although they are unable to distinguish between the type of interaction.~\citet{ittner2021feature} measure interactions via Shapley values, but requires training a model using all features in the first place which limits their applicability for model quantification and selection.
-Parallel research has also focused on quantifying real-world multimodal datasets and models, such as EMAP~\cite{hessel2020emap}, DIME~\cite{lyu2022dime}, M2Lens~\cite{wang2021m2lens}, and MultiViz~\citep{liang2022multiviz}, but are again designed for existing trained models.
+\textbf{Model-based methods}: Prior research has formalized definitions of non-additive interactions~\cite{friedman2008predictive} to quantify their presence~\cite{sorokina2008detecting,tsang2018detecting,tsang2019feature,hessel2020emap} in trained models, or used Shapley values on trained features to measure interactions~\cite{ittner2021feature}.
+Parallel research has also focused on qualitative visualizations of real-world multimodal datasets and models, such as DIME~\cite{lyu2022dime}, M2Lens~\cite{wang2021m2lens}, and MultiViz~\cite{liang2022multiviz}.